What’s new on Netflix? The latest films and TV shows to watch - TheNewsTrace

 Monday 23rd December: Million Pound Menu

-BBC sequence introduced by First Dates’ beloved maître d’ Fred Sirieix, wherein budding restaurateurs bid for funding for his or her madcap and often good concepts.
+BBC sequence introduced by First Dates’ beloved maître d’ Fred Sirieix, wherein budding restaurateurs bid for funding for his or her madcap and often sensible concepts.
 Watch on Netflix

 Sunday 22nd December: The Two Popes

-Sir Anthony Hopkins and Jonathan Pryce star as Pope Benedict XVI and his successor Pope Francis in a fictionalised new drama exploring their one-of-a-kind handover of non secular energy.
+Sir Anthony Hopkins and Jonathan Pryce star as Pope Benedict XVI and his successor Pope Francis in a fictionalised new drama exploring their one-of-a-kind handover of spiritual energy.
 Watch on Netflix

 Saturday 21st December: Vacation Rush

-A radio DJ loses all the pieces however finds new methods to join together with his household on this candy seasonal film.
+A radio DJ loses every little thing however finds new methods to join together with his household on this candy seasonal film.
 Watch on Netflix

 Friday 20th December: The Witcher